bennettjohnson/irisfactoryautomation/README.md

 > npm run dev

 ## The Google charts patch
 I could not include the patch to fix google charts within this repository, however I would be happy to explain how I did it.
+The Google Charts React wrapper provides undefined behavior when trying to hook the legend functionality and would need to be patched to use it in a production environment.
+I recommend using a different charting library that doesnt make use of AJAX.